reserve-protocol/reserve-index-dtf/README.md

 Reserve Folio is a protocol for creating and managing portfolios of ERC20-compliant assets entirely onchain.
 Folios are designed to be used as a single-source of truth for asset allocations, enabling composability of complex, multi-asset portfolios.

 Folios support rebalancing trades via Dutch Auction over an exponential decay curve between two prices.
-Control flow over the trade is shared between two parties, with a `TRADE_PROPOSER` approving trades and a `PRICE_CURATOR` opening them.
+Control flow over the trade is shared between two parties, with a `TRADE_PROPOSER` approving trades in advance and a `TRADE_CURATOR` opening them, optionally providing some amount of additional detail.

 `TRADE_PROPOSER` is expected to be the timelock of the fast-moving trade governor associated with the Folio.

-`PRICE_CURATOR` is expected to be a semi-trusted EOA or multisig; They can open trades within the bounds set by governance, hopefully adding precision.
-If they are offline, the trade can be opened permissionlessly after a preset delay.
-If they are evil, at-best they can prevent a Folio from rebalancing by killing trades, but they cannot access the backing directly.
+`TRADE_CURATOR` is expected to be a semi-trusted EOA or multisig; They can open trades within the bounds set by governance, hopefully adding basket definition and pricing precision.
+If they are offline the trade can be opened permissionlessly after a preset delay.
+If they are evil, at-best they can deviate trading within the governance-granted range, or prevent a Folio from rebalancing entirely by killing trades.
+They cannot access the backing directly.

 ### Architecture